Snipping Tool not working in Windows 11

 • Press Windows key + R, type “msconfig” and click ok to open the system configuration

-• Select the services tab, checkmark “Hide all Microsoft services”, and click the Disable all button.
+• Select the services tab, check “Hide all Microsoft services”, and click the Disable all button.

 hide all Microsoft services